 The second most prominent method employed to identify human rights impacts was an audit, whether internal or external.
 Auditing standards named by survey respondents include health and safety audits, land rights audits, project-basis audits conducted by technical personnel with specialist expertise, and internal audits on compliance with company policies.
 Interviewees indicated that internal audits are increasingly incorporating compliance with internal human rights standards, action plans or codes of conduct.
 Further methods respondents indicated for the identification of human rights impacts were investigations, independent expert reports and grievance mechanisms.
 Investigations were conducted by internal or external investigators.
-Survey respondents referred to the use of investigations on human resources, sexual harassment and sustainability, none of which, it is noted, are human rights-focused processes.

 Both energy and mining survey respondents indicated local communities as the top most consulted stakeholders during the identification process, showing this is a key area of concern for extractive companies.
 Financial services sector respondents indicated that local communities and employees were the most frequently consulted stakeholders.
 All survey respondents from the pharmaceutical and technology sectors identified employees as the stakeholders most often consulted towards the identification of adverse human rights impacts, and suppliers as the second-most consulted group.
-Technology respondents additionally consulted with trade unions, but apart from these three groups, no other stakeholders were selected as having been consulted by technology survey respondents.109
+Technology respondents additionally consulted with trade unions, but apart from these three groups, no other stakeholders were selected as having been consulted by technology survey respondents.72

-In relation to third parties, our survey indicated that across all sectors, where respondents conducted express human rights due diligence, 72.73% identified actual or potential adverse human rights impacts linked to the activities of third parties.
+In relation to third parties, our survey indicated that across all sectors, where respondents conducted dedicated HRDD, 72.73% identified actual or potential adverse human rights impacts linked to the activities of third parties.
 However, where human rights were only indirectly considered as part of other processes, this figure dropped to 29.17%.
 Links to impacts of third parties were perceived differently within our focus sectors.
-In the mining sector, the difference between those companies which conducted express human rights due diligence and those which only considered human rights indirectly was dramatic: where express human rights due diligence was undertaken 55.56% identified adverse impacts of third parties, but where non-human rights specific due diligence was conducted, no mining respondents at all identified third party impacts.
+In the mining sector, the difference between those companies which conducted dedicated HRDD and those which only considered human rights indirectly was dramatic: where dedicated HRDD was undertaken 55.56% identified adverse impacts of third parties, but where non-human rights specific due diligence was conducted, no mining respondents at all identified third party impacts.

 Further, only 41.67% of financial sector companies indicated that their due diligence processes had identified human rights impacts of third parties.
 It is noted that third parties in this context include the financial company's clients.
-The likelihood of financial sector companies identifying third party human rights impacts increases to 60% where express human rights due diligence is done.
+The likelihood of financial sector companies identifying third party human rights impacts increases to 60% where dedicated HRDD is done.

-In regard to prioritising, of all the survey respondents which had done some form of human rights due diligence (whether express or non-human rights specific), 90.32% indicated that their identification process found certain rights to be more severely at risk than others.
-Of these, 82.14% prioritised these rights identified as most severe.
-110
+In regard to prioritising, of all the survey respondents which had done some form of HRDD (whether dedicated or non-human rights specific), 90.32% indicated that their identification process found certain rights to be more severely at risk than others.
+Of these, 82.14% prioritised these rights identified as most severe.73